LimoVincent/fullstack_open_2020_part3/README.md

 ## :dart: About

-Part3 - React, Redux, Node.js, MongoDB, GraphQL and TypeScript With Helsinki University, Department of Computer Science.
+[Part3](https://fullstackopen.com/en/part3) of React, Redux, Node.js, MongoDB, GraphQL and TypeScript With Helsinki University, Department of Computer Science.
 Frontend was bootstrap with createreactApp

 <a href="https://phone-book2020.herokuapp.com/">Demo</a>